-Effective December 1, 2021, there are important new rules and pricing are in effect for the Hanauma Bay Nature Preserve (HBAY).
-And, don’t show up without a reservation!
-Ready below for how to obtain yours.
+Since December 1, 2021, important new rules and pricing have been in effect for the Hanauma Bay Nature Preserve (HBAY).
+Just a 25-minute drive from Waikiki, the popular snorkeling spot is a spectacular cove formed from a volcanic crater, and is teeming with marine life.
+But don’t show up without a reservation!
+Read on below for how to obtain yours.

-With all the discussion in Hawaii about increased visitor fees, this iconic Hawaii destination is testing out new rules and increased visitor rates.
-The entry fee at Hanauma Bay went from $12 to $25 per person or more than double the current charge, earlier this year.
+With all the discussion in Hawaii about increased visitor fees, this iconic Hawaii destination has been testing new rules and the latest increase in visitor rates for a year and a half now.
+In 2016 the entry fee at Hanauma Bay was 5$ a person.
+By 2020 it had risen to 12$, and the latest changes have more than doubled that, bringing it to $25 per person.
 The City of Honolulu says that the money raised will go directly to management and improvement at Hanauma Bay.

-Hanauma Bay is now open Wednesdays through Sundays, with daily entrance available for a maximum of 1,000 persons from 645 am to 130 pm.
+Hanauma Bay is now open Wednesdays through Sundays, with daily entrance available for a maximum of 1400 visitors from 645 am to 130 pm.
 All visitors must depart by 4 pm, and the beach will be cleared at 330 pm.
 As the schedule is subject to change, it is suggested that visitors call to inquire at (808) 768-6861.

 New mandatory online visitor reservations.

 Entrance to Hanauma Bay is via a specific time reservation made and paid for online.
-Entry payments are not refundable except if the nature preserve is closed for your time of entrance.
+Entry payments are not refundable unless the nature preserve is closed at your scheduled time of entrance.

 Visit the Honolulu Parks & Recreation website for reservations (up to 5 adults and 5 children).
 The cost for visitors is $25 per person aged 13 and above, plus a 2.35% online processing fee.

 Tickets are not transferable and all sales are final.
 There are no cancellations or exchanges.
 Visitors will receive an email confirmation.
-Valid photo ID matching the reservation is required at entry.
+A valid photo ID matching the reservation is required at entry.
 “Unauthorized use of reservations will void the reservation without refund.”

 Make mandatory online reservations two days in advance.